chimera-linux/cports/Packaging.md

 extra messages along the way.

 The update checking can be tweaked by creating the file `update.py` in the same directory with the template.
-This file is a Python source file just like the template itself, and likewise it can contain variables and hooks.
+This file is a Python source file like the template itself, and likewise it can contain variables and hooks.

 It can also reference the update check object via `self` at the global